mmmohajer/baseDesign/README.md

 `<Paragraph> This is some text in a paragraph. </Paragraph>`

+You can use our SCSS classes for styling this component.The props that it takes are like `<p>`, you can pass any props to this component, such as onClick, className, etc.

 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/Document/src/TestComponents/TestParagraph/TestParagraph.js).<br>

-The props that it takes are like `<p>`.
-You can use our SCSS classes for styling using `className` prop as follows:
-- **className**: This is a prop that gives you the hand to add more styling to your Paragraph.

 <hr>